digitallyinduced/ihp/Guide/controller.markdown

 ### Accessing the FrameworkConfig inside Controllers and Views.
 The instance of the `FrameworkConfig` that is defined in `Config/Config.hs` will be part of the `RequestContext` and is thus available in controllers.
-To make it more convienient a number of helper functions are available that allow you to directly query your configuration.
-All of them will have the form `config{field}`, such as `configEnvironment`, `configBaseUrl`, `configDatabaseUrl`, etc.
+To make it more convienient a  helper function called `getConfig` is available.
+This function takes a record from the FrameworkConfig and evaluates it.
+For example: `getConfig environment`.